Everything you need to know about obtaining a signage permit in Fort Worth, Texas — requirements, costs, timeline, and application process.

 You may also need to complete registration with the Texas Secretary of State at sos.state.tx.us.

 File your signage permit application with the Fort Worth city clerk or licensing department.
-Many Texas municipalities now accept online applications.
+Many Texas municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $35–$420 (typical range for Fort Worth).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 1-3 weeks in Fort Worth.
-As a major metro, expect potential delays during peak periods.
+As a major metro, expect potential delays during peak permit-renewal seasons.

 Navigating Texas's licensing requirements can be complex.
 Connect with a licensed business attorney who specializes in Fort Worth regulations.